 Chapter 1 opens with gratitude and a reminder of Timothy’s sincere faith.
 Paul urges him to “fan into flame” the gift of God and not be ashamed of the testimony of the Lord.
 This is courage rooted in the gospel’s beauty, not in bravado.
 Paul points to his own suffering as a consequence of that allegiance and celebrates the “holy calling” given by grace.

 Chapter 2 turns to training imagery: a soldier, an athlete, a farmer.
 Each picture invites steady focus, discipline, and patient labor.
-Paul calls Timothy to entrust reliable teaching to faithful people and to endure for the sake of others’ salvation.
+Paul calls Timothy to entrust reliable teaching to faithful people, much like the themes in 2 Peter, and to endure for the sake of others’ salvation.
 Even when opponents arise, God’s firm foundation stands.

 Chapter 3 contrasts difficult times with the steady reliability of Scripture.
 People will love pleasure more than God—but Timothy must continue in what he has learned.
 Paul elevates Scripture as God-breathed and profitable for teaching, correcting, Grace That Trains Us so that God’s servants are equipped for every good work.

 Chapter 4 brings Paul’s moving farewell.
 He charges Timothy to preach the Word, in season and out of season, and not to be swayed by itching ears chasing novelty.
-Paul reflects on his own race fought and finished, not as a victory lap but as faithful completion.
+Paul reflects on his race finished with faithfulness, rather than a victory lap.
 Even when deserted, he testifies, “the Lord stood by me.”

 Scripture to sit with as you study